NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 washed-coffee-2744211_1280

 The processing of coffee, or how the husk and pulp are separated from the bean, is one of the most important aspects of coffee cultivation.
-How the coffee is processed can have a dramatic effect on the resulting quality and taste.
+How coffee is processed can have a dramatic effect on the resulting quality and taste.
 Let’s take a look at the most common ways of processing coffee.

 Natural process